Watchtower (band): Second reunion with Jason McMaster (2023–present)

 After more than two months of teasing a potential reunion, original singer Jason McMaster confirmed in a May 2023 interview on The Decibel Geek podcast that he would be rejoining Watchtower after a thirteen-year absence, and added that the band had been rehearsing for a series of live dates for 2024, including festival appearances.

 On June 7, 2023, it was announced that Watchtower would be playing one of its first shows in 13 years, and with McMaster in 19 years, at the Keep It True Rising III festival in Germany on October 7.
-The band played their first U.S. show in over a decade at Fitzgerald's Bar in San Antonio and followed with an announcement that in March 2024, they would appear at the Hell's Heroes Festival at White Oak Music Hall in Houston, alongside such bands as Queensrÿche and Sodom.
+The band played their first U.S. show in over a decade at Fitzgerald's Bar in San Antonio and followed with an announcement that in March 2024, they would appear at the Hell's Heroes festival at White Oak Music Hall in Houston, alongside such bands as Queensrÿche and Sodom.

 In June 2025, McMaster confirmed that new music from Watchtower is in the works.

+Musical style and influences

+Watchtower performs styles that are considered to be progressive metal and technical thrash.
+Greg Prato of AllMusic stated the opinion that the band's tracks "often came off as excuses to shred away and show off their member's instrumental prowess."
+The band initially drew inspiration from Iron Maiden and Rush.

+Watchtower has also been cited as having influenced or inspired many notable metal acts, including Testament, Dream Theater, Death, Annihilator, Coroner, Atheist, Pestilence, Cynic, Symphony X, Devin Townsend, Toxik, Sieges Even and Spiral Architect.
+AllMusic said that the band "did not stay together long enough to reap the benefits of their creativity."